James Withycombe

-James Withycombe (March 21, 1854 – March 3, 1919) was an English-American Republican politician who served as the 15th Governor of Oregon.
+James Withycombe (March 21, 1854 – March 3, 1919) was an English-born American Republican politician who served as the 15th governor of Oregon.

 Biography

 Withycombe was born to tenant farmers Thomas and Mary Ann Withycombe in Tavistock, England, in the United Kingdom of Great Britain and Ireland in 1854.
 Withycombe immigrated to the United States with his parents in 1871, settling on a farm near Hillsboro, Oregon.
 He worked on his father's farm for four years, and in 1873 Withycombe purchased his own 100 acre parcel on the Horace Lindsay Land Claim, later expanding his holdings to 256 acre.

 Agriculture became Withycombe's passion, becoming a prosperous livestock breeder and establishing a reputation as a successful scientific farmer.
 On June 6, 1875, in Washington County he married Isabell Carpenter, and the couple had a daughter and three sons together.

 Farmer and educator

 His success led to his involvement in local farming organizations.
 He became a charter member of the Farmington Grange, and later became a leader in the state grange movement.
 From these platforms, Withycombe's efficient, innovative, and profitable farming methods became a model for farmers across the Pacific Northwest.
 His stature gained him an appointment as State Veterinarian in 1889, where he diligently worked to improve conditions of livestock health around the state.

 Although mostly self-educated, he was sought after by the Oregon Agricultural College at Corvallis (now Oregon State University) in 1898 to be the head of the college's experimental farming station.
 He received his master's degree in Agriculture 1891 from OAC.
 Using this position to advance Oregon agriculture, he played a major part in introducing alfalfa and clover to Eastern Oregon, laying the groundwork for the region's future agricultural economy.

 Withycombe also became heavily involved in Oregon's agricultural industry, serving as president of the North Pacific Wool Growers and Northwest Sheep Breeders Associations.
 His tenureship on the board of the Oregon Academy of Sciences saw the dairy industry's profits rise from $2.5 million to $20 million.
 Such accomplishments built up respect for Withycombe statewide and gained the state Republican Party's attention.